rjray/advent-clojure-basis/README.md

 publically-facing functions `part-1` and `part-2`.
 These files are the code *exactly as I used it to solve and submit the answers*.
-If I revisit any of the days and try to clean up or optimize the solutions, that work will be in a separate file that will be named `dayNNbis.clj`.
-(Except that I may go back and comment code after the fact, when I'm not racing the clock.)
+If I revisit any of the days and try to clean up or optimize the solutions, that work will be in a separate file that will be named `dayNNbis.clj` (["bis"](https://www.merriam-webster.com/dictionary/bis)).
+I may go back and comment code after the fact, when I'm not racing the clock.

 The `resources` directory contains the input data for each day.
 These files are named for the day (`dayNN.txt`).